ZkoreMe/ZKore/README.md

 # ZkoreMe V0

-ZkoreMe is a decentralized referral marketplace built on the Solana blockchain.
-ZkoreMe is revolutionizing the way people discover, review and purchase products online.
+ZkoreMe is a decentralized referral marketplace built on the Solana blockchainthat is revolutionizing the way people discover, review and purchase products online.
 By empowering users to own their opinions and earn influence through valuable contributions, we're creating a more transparent and efficient e-commerce ecosystem.

 Program ID on Devnet: 6mQBJXNB6Ecvzhk1yRYQxTb8HPp2ThXDyD72kaPbgtk5

 ## Main Features